zooba/pymsbuild/README.md

 ## Dynamic packages

-After import, if an `init_PACKAGE(tag=None)` function exists it will be called with the intended platform tag.
+After metadata processing, if an `init_PACKAGE(tag=None)` function exists it will be called with the intended platform tag.
 It must modify or return `PACKAGE`.
 This function is called for in-place, sdist and wheel generation, however, for sdists (and any scenario that should not generate binaries), `tag` will be `None`.
 Otherwise, it will be a string like `cp38-cp38-win32`.